puzzlemoondev/BililiveRecorder-webhook-docker/README.md

   same time triggers upload to both platform concurrently.
   - RECORDER_USER: username for BiliveRecorder
   - RECORDER_PASS: password for BiliveRecorder
+  - BAIDUPCS_UPLOAD_DIR: baidupcs folder to upload files into
   - BAIDUPCS_BDUSS: bduss for baidupcs login.
     See [baidupcs](https://github.com/qjfoidnh/BaiduPCS-Go#%E7%99%BB%E5%BD%95%E7%99%BE%E5%BA%A6%E5%B8%90%E5%8F%B7) for
     how to retrieve.